 Experimental & Theoretical Physics

-The Department of Physics at the University of Nevada, Reno specializes in atomic, molecular, plasma, and condensed matter.
+The Department of Physics at the University of Nevada, Reno specializes in atomic, molecular, optical and chemical physics, high energy density and plasma physics, condensed matter physics, and atmospheric sciences.
 Faculty and students benefit from close collaborations with national and international laboratories.

 Department News & Upcoming Events